Undergraduate BME Minor

 This minor is a great option for students to make their medical school application stand out!
 In fact, many students earn credits in this program to be more competitive as graduate, medical, or law school applicants.
 Graduates of the program are also more competitive for positions in the biomedical engineering industry, one of the fastest growing industries in the U.S.

 When pursuing the Biomedical Engineering minor, you may need an additional semester to reach graduation.
 However, you may be able to count some of the Biomedical Engineering minor requirements toward your specific degree requirements.
-Check with Sara Neys, Biomedical Engineering Advisor, for prerequisite requirements on required courses and electives.
+Check with Becca Kronenbitter, Biomedical Engineering Advisor, for prerequisite requirements on required courses and electives.

 All Biomedical Engineering minor students will be required to take the following courses: